philippe554/excelextract/README.md

       * You specify the data `type` (`string`, `number`) for the output column.
       * You also control *when* a row should be created using **Triggers**.

+Alternatively, for simple excel sheets (a simple row with headers), you can skip all lookups and column definitions, and use the `simpletable` option to specify the sheet you want to extract.
+See more information bellow.

 ## Simple Example: Extracting a Single Table

 Let's start with a basic task.
 Imagine you have one Excel file named `report.xlsx` in a folder called `source_data`.
 Inside this file, there's a sheet named "Data".
 On this sheet, participant information starts at row 3.
 You want to extract the 'Name' from column B and 'Value' from column D for all rows where *either* the name *or* the value is present.